What is Glaucoma?

 • Individuals with a history of eye trauma or eye surgery

-• Those with certain chronic eye conditions such as uveitis
+• Those with chronic eye conditions, such as uveitis

 • Laser trabeculoplasty

-However, the response to treatment may vary depending on the type of glaucoma and the individual.
-Therefore, specialized ophthalmologists experienced in treating glaucoma will assess and tailor the treatment plan to suit each patient’s specific needs.
+However, the effectiveness of treatments varies depending on the glaucoma type and the individual’s specific condition.
+Therefore, specialized ophthalmologists experienced in glaucoma management will carefully assess and customize a treatment plan suited to each patient’s particular needs.

 For further information or Booking..

-However, the response to treatment may vary depending on the type of glaucoma and the individual.
-Therefore, specialized ophthalmologists experienced in treating glaucoma will assess and tailor the treatment plan to suit each patient's specific needs.
+However, treatment responses may vary depending on the type of glaucoma and individual factors.
+Therefore, ophthalmologists specialized in glaucoma will carefully assess and customize the treatment plan according to each patient's specific needs.

 Consultation